mhewedy/spwrap/README.md

   	END
 ;;
 ```

->**NOTE**: When the Stored procedure have input and output parameters, input parameters should come first and then the output parameters and then the 2 additional output parameters of the status code and message.

 >**NOTE**: Every Stored Procedure by default need to have 2 additional Output Parameters at the end of its parameter list.
 One of type `SMALLINT` and the other of type `VARCHAR` for result code and message respectively, where result code `0` means success.
 You can override the `0` value or remove this default behviour at all, [see the configuration wiki page](https://github.com/mhewedy/spwrap/wiki/spwrap-configurations).

 ## Step 1: Create The DAO interface: